 Imagine you’re watching a YouTube video and suddenly a window pops up asking if you want to subscribe to the channel.
 The video blurs out, and you can’t keep watching until you dismiss or interact with that pop-up.
 That’s a modal.
 It demands your focus, and nothing else can be clicked or scrolled until it’s dealt with.

 Modals are used to show messages, get quick input (like a login form), or confirm actions (like “Are you sure you want to delete this file?”).
 Because they interrupt your flow, designers are careful not to overuse them — or risk annoying users.
+In everyday talk you’ll also hear pop-up: a broader term that includes modals and other overlays.

 Technically speaking, modals are part of the user interface (UI).
 They’re often built with HTML, CSS, and JavaScript, and can be styled to look like anything — a small alert box, a fancy form, or even an embedded video.
 But their key feature is that they sit on top of everything else and “trap” your attention until closed.